2003 Detroit Lions season: Week 16: at Carolina Panthers

-In Week 16, the Lions traveled Ericsson Stadium to face the eventual NFC-champion Carolina Panthers.
+In Week 16, the Lions traveled to Ericsson Stadium to face the eventual NFC-champion Carolina Panthers.
 The Lions punted on their first possession before the Panthers scored on a Steve Smith Sr. 20-yard pass from Jake Delhomme to take the early 7–0 lead.
-After three punts, the Lions got a takeaway when Delhomme throws an interception to Terrance Holt.
+After three punts, the Lions got a takeaway when Delhomme threw an interception to Terrance Holt.
 But they couldn't capitalize, and punted.
 Carolina took their next possession 84 yards for the score, capped off by a Delhomme 10-yard pass to DeShaun Foster.
 After a Harrington redzone interception, Carolina scored on a John Kasay 42-yard field goal to take the 17–0 lead going into halftime.

 The Panthers extended their lead on the opening drive of the second half with a Kasay 44-yard field goal.
 After two punts and a turnover on downs going into the fourth quarter, Detroit finally scored with a Swinton 89-yard punt return touchdown.
 After two more punts, Carolina moved into Detroit territory at the 40-yard line.
 A Foster reception from Delhomme was forced out by Bly and recovered by Boss Bailey for the 62-yard fumble return touchdown.
 Down one score with 3:38 left in the game, Detroit allowed Carolina to convert two third-downs to seal their 14–20 loss.
 With the loss, Detroit broke an NFL record for the most consecutive road losses with 24, having not won a road game since Week 16 of the 2000 season.